beebmx/kirby-pay/docs/api/customer.md

 - params: `none`
 - returns: `string`

-This `static` method returns the URL of the customers in the `driver` service.
+This `static` method returns the URL of the customer in the `driver` service.

 ```php
 use Beebmx\KirbyPay\Customer;